kenmcmil/dslabs/labs/lab1-sharedobject/README.md

 ## Part 2

 In part 2, we will use scalar clocks to maintain eventual consistency.
 This time, we will assume that the server has to handle only `Get` and `Put` commands, and not `Append` commands.
+Also, to make things simple, we will handle only the case of two servers.

 Each client should perform all operations on its own local server.
 All messages sent by the servers should contain a scalar clock (the clients don't need to maintain clocks).
-Use the scalar clocks, the ordered property of the network and the fact that you only have to satisfy *eventual* consistency to guarantee that each server sends only `2N` messages per request, where `N` s the number of servers.
+Use the scalar clocks, the ordered property of the network and the fact that you only have to satisfy *eventual* consistency to guarantee that each server sends only twe messages per request.
 In particular, you should be able to perform all updates locally without waiting on messages from any other servers.

+In addition to eventual consistency, you should make sure that the system provides correct sequential semantics when only one client makes requests.

 Fill in the "TODO" regions in `ScalarClockPutServer.java` to complete the program.
 To test it, use this command: